FOOD&SPICES

 - shirowat, a puree of chickpea flour and

-- maafe, West African chicken in peanut sauce
+- maafe, west african chicken in peanut sauce

 Features:

-- 100% seeds of the Aframomum corrorima
+- 100% seeds of the Aframomum corrode

 - origin: Ethiopia